sunjerry019/sunjerry019/README.md

 ## Hi there, servus! 👋

-I am a Singaporean Physics undergraduate at [LMU](https://www.en.uni-muenchen.de/) in Munich, Germany.
+I am a Singaporean Physics / Quantum Science and Technology (QST) Masters' student at [LMU](https://www.en.uni-muenchen.de/)/[TUM](https://www.tum.de/en/) in Munich, Germany.

 I am enthusiatic about exploring things from the ground up to understand how everything works together
 ...and then building upon them.